The Russia Investigations: Bannon Comes In From The Cold, Trump Wavers On Mueller

 We'll see what happens

 Would President Trump give evidence to Justice Department special counsel Robert Mueller?
-"100 percent" he said last summer.
+Last summer, he said, "100 percent."
 On Wednesday, he was not so categorical.

 Trump responded to a question from a reporter by saying that because there was "no collusion" between his campaign and the Russians who attacked the 2016 election, there might not be any need for him to talk to Mueller, as NPR's Scott Horsley reported.